hdoshi2/hdoshi2/README.md

 ### Hi, I'm Hardik Doshi 👋

 I am a Fullstack Software Developer and a Computational Design specialist.
 I work as a software developer in the Building architecture and construction technology industry somewhere between design, real estate, and engineering.
+Interested in technology related to the built environment and changing the process of how buildings are created through the lens of software development.
 Previously in Structural Engineering.

 - 🔭 I’m currently working on Fullstack/Computational Engineering.
 Making building efficient with computers.
 - 💥 I'm proficient in building applications using: